mekaufman/iam/mngiam.md

     * **Resource ID**: Enter the name of your bucket.
 8. Choose any combination of roles to assign the wanted access for the user.
 9. Click **Assign**.

+If the user doesn't have a role on the resource group which contains the resources, they can't access the resources from the Resource list in the account to start working with them.
+Assign the Viewer role or higher on the resource group itself to ensure a user can access the resource.
+{: note}

 ## Removing access
 {: #removing_access}